Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: The space of asymptotic patterns

-(this statement has no interest in itself, it is just written here to get familiar with the notation).
-The following proposition is an obvious consequence of \vref{cor:neg_dyn}. \begin{proposition}[the number of items in the standing terrace is not lower semi-continuous with respect to the initial condition] Assume that $V$ satisfies the hypotheses of \cref{thm:patt_disc} and assume in addition that $V$ takes negative values.
-Then the number of items in the asymptotic standing terrace is \emph{not} lower semi-continuous with respect to the initial condition.
-In more formal terms, the map $q_\infty[\cdot]$ defined in~\cref{def_map_numb_con} is \emph{not} lower semi-continuous \end{proposition} \begin{proof} Since $V$ takes negative values, according to \vref{cor:neg_dyn}, for every $m$ in $\mmm_0$, the set $\partial \basatt(m)$ is nonempty, and for every initial condition $u_0$, in this set, the integer $q_\infty[u_0]$ is nonzero.
-On the other, by definition of the topological border, $u_0$ is arbitrarily close to initial conditions in $\basatt(m)$, and for those initial condition the integer $q_\infty[\cdot]$ vanishes. \end{proof} It is likely that this map $q_\infty[\cdot]$ is \emph{not} upper semi-continuous in general (thus neither lower nor upper semi-continuous, in general).
-It would be interesting however to build an explicit example of a potential $V$ for which $q_\infty[\cdot]$ is not upper semi-continuous (say, for which an unstable pulse may split into two repulsive ``smaller'' pulses).
-The conclusion that can be drawn from this observation is that the definition~\cref{def_map_numb_con} of the map $q_\infty[\cdot]$ is ``irrelevant'' (let us say: ``bad''), in the sense that it does not ensure upper semi-continuity.
+The following proposition is a consequence of \vref{cor:neg_dyn}. \begin{proposition}[the number of items in the standing terrace is not lower semi-continuous with respect to the initial condition] Assume that hypotheses \cref{hyp_coerc} and \textup{(\hyperlink{hypOnlyMin}{\hypOnlyMinRef{\valueOfV}})} and \textup{(\hyperlink{hypDiscStat}{\hypDiscStatRef{\valueOfV}})} hold, and assume in addition that the global minimum value of $V$ is less than $\valueOfV$.
+Then the number of items in the asymptotic standing terrace approached by the solution is \emph{not} lower semi-continuous with respect to the initial condition.
+In more formal terms, the map $\qAsympt[\cdot]$ defined in~\cref{def_map_numb_con} is \emph{not} lower semi-continuous. \end{proposition} \begin{proof} According to \cref{cor:neg_dyn}, for every $m$ in $\mmm_{\valueOfV}$, the set $\partial \basatt(m)$ is nonempty, and for every initial condition $u_0$, in this set, the integer $\qAsympt[u_0]$ is nonzero.
+On the other hand, by definition of the topological border, $u_0$ is arbitrarily close to initial conditions in $\basatt(m)$, and for those initial condition the integer $\qAsympt[\cdot]$ is zero. \end{proof} It is likely that this map $\qAsympt[\cdot]$ is \emph{not} upper semi-continuous in general (thus neither lower nor upper semi-continuous, in general).
+It would be interesting however to build an explicit example of a potential $V$ for which $\qAsympt[\cdot]$ is not upper semi-continuous (say, for which an unstable pulse may split into two repulsive ``smaller'' pulses).
+The conclusion that can be drawn from this observation is that the definition~\cref{def_map_numb_con} of the map $\qAsympt[\cdot]$ is ``irrelevant'' (let us say: ``bad''), in the sense that it does not ensure upper semi-continuity.
 By contrast, any ``good'' definition of an asymptotic feature of a solution should display some form of upper semi-continuity.
-In this sense, the asymptotic energy defined in \cref{subsec:asympt_en} is a ``good'' feature.
+In this sense, the asymptotic energy defined in \cref{subsubsec:asympt_en} is a ``good'' feature.

 Unfortunately, the following definitions will turn to be naively ``bad''.
 Thus the sole interest of the next lines is to raise the question of what would be the ``good'' definitions to choose in place of these ``bad'' ones.